dell/csm-docs/content/docs/csidriver/features/unity.md

 For any additional information about the topology, see the [Kubernetes Topology documentation](https://kubernetes-csi.github.io/docs/topology.html).

 ## Volume Limit
-The CSI Driver for Dell Unity allows users to specify the maximum number of Unity volumes that can be used in a node.
+The CSI Driver for Dell Unity XT allows users to specify the maximum number of Unity XT volumes that can be used in a node.

 The user can set the volume limit for a node by creating a node label `max-unity-volumes-per-node` and specifying the volume limit for that node.
 <br/> `kubectl label node <node_name> max-unity-volumes-per-node=<volume_limit>`